Richard E. Cole: Post-retirement

-On May 23, 2014, Cole was present in the White House when President of the United States Barack Obama signed a bill on awarding the Congressional Gold Medal to the Doolittle Raiders.
+On May 23, 2014, Cole was present in the White House when President of the United States Barack Obama signed a bill awarding the Congressional Gold Medal to the Doolittle Raiders.
 On April 15, 2015, President Obama presented the Congressional Gold Medal to Cole and three other surviving members of the raid, in a ceremony at the White House.

 Cole was the last surviving participant in the Doolittle Raid.
 Staff Sergeant David J. Thatcher, gunner of aircraft No. 7, died on June 23, 2016, at the age of 94.
 Cole, who lived to be 103, was the only participant to live to a higher age than the raid's leader, Jimmy Doolittle, who died in 1993 at age 96.

 On September 19, 2016, the Northrop Grumman B-21 was formally named "Raider" in honor of the Doolittle Raiders.
 As the last surviving Raider, Cole was present at the naming ceremony during the Air Force Association conference.

 Death and burial

 Cole died in San Antonio, Texas, on April 9, 2019, at the age of 103.
 A memorial service for Cole was held at Joint Base San Antonio on April 18, the 77th anniversary of the Doolittle Raid.

 Cole was scheduled to be buried with full military honors at Arlington National Cemetery.
 Originally planned for August 2019, his burial was postponed to April 18, 2020, the 78th anniversary of the Doolittle Raid, but that was delayed by the COVID-19 pandemic.
 His family finally decided to have Cole buried along with his wife at Fort Sam Houston National Cemetery in San Antonio on September 7, 2021, his 106th birthday.

-Cole was posthumously promoted to Colonel at the ceremony at Joint Base San Antonio on September 7.
+Cole was posthumously promoted to Colonel at the ceremony at Joint Base San Antonio in September 2021.

 Family

-Richard Cole was married to Lucia Martha "Marty" (Harrell) Cole, who died in 2003 at the age of 79, for 59 years.
-Richard and Marty had five children and numerous grandchildren.
+Cole was married to Lucia Martha "Marty" (Harrell) Cole, who died in 2003 at the age of 79, for 59 years.
+They had five children and numerous grandchildren.